nhsconnect/FHIR-CDS/pages/explore/api_check_services.md

 {% include custom/search.warnbanner.html %}
 ## Check Services Interaction ##

 This is a [FHIR Operation](https://www.hl7.org/fhir/stu3/operations.html) performed by an EMS and defined at the server level.
-The `$check-services` operation is performed at the end of a triage journey with a generic [Referral Request](http://hl7.org/fhir/stu3/referralrequest.html) defined in order to find a specific set of nearby services which can meet the needs of the patient in the `ReferralRequest`.
+The [$check-services](https://fhir.nhs.uk/STU3/OperationDefinition/UEC-CheckServices-Operation-1) operation is performed at the end of a triage journey with a generic [Referral Request](http://hl7.org/fhir/stu3/referralrequest.html) defined in order to find a specific set of nearby services which can meet the needs of the patient in the `ReferralRequest`.

+The `$check-services` operation in the context of the CDS API Implementation Guide is modelled as [UEC-CheckServices-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/UEC-CheckServices-Operation-1).

 ## Request Headers ##